Advice > Software engineering

 D) Suggested follow-ups

-1.3 What happens behind the scenes
+2.3 What happens behind the scenes

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens at each of the stages described above:

-• After the first round, your recruiter and hiring manager decide to move you to the onsite interviews or not, depending on how well you've done.
+• After the first round, your recruiter and hiring manager decide whether to move you to the onsite interviews or not, depending on how well you've done.

-• After the onsite, each interviewer files their notes into the internal system, grades you and makes a hiring recommendation (e.g. "Strong hire", "Hire", "No hire", "Strong no hire").
+• After the onsite, each interviewer files their notes into the internal system, grades you, and makes a hiring recommendation (e.g., "Strong hire", "Hire", "No hire", "Strong no hire").
 You usually need to receive a "Hire" grade from all interviewers to get an offer.
-But in some cases, the AA interviewer and / or hiring manager can decide to hire you even if you got one "No hire".
+But in some cases, the AA interviewer and/or hiring manager can decide to hire you even if you got one "No hire".

 • You get an offer.
-If everything goes well, the recruiter will be in touch with an offer, usually within a week of the onsite but it can sometimes take longer
+If everything goes well, the recruiter will be in touch with an offer, usually within a week of the onsite, but it can sometimes take longer

 It's also important to note that recruiters and people who refer you have little influence on the overall process.
-They can help you get an interview at the beginning but that's about it.
+They can help you get an interview at the beginning, but that's about it.

-2. Example questions
+3. Example questions

-For coding interviews, we've broken down the questions you'll be asked by subcategories (e.g. Arrays / Strings , Graphs / Trees , etc.) so that you can prioritize what to study and practice first.
-For system design and behavioral questions, we've listed questions that were frequently reported on Glassdoor and other resources.
+For coding interviews, we've broken down the questions you'll be asked by subcategories (e.g., Arrays / Strings, Graphs / Trees, etc.) so that you can prioritize what to study and practice first.

-2.1 Coding questions
+3.1 Coding questions

-Microsoft software engineer interview questions
+Microsoft software engineer coding interview question types 2025

 Microsoft software development engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.
 This is the part of the interview where you want to show that you think in a structured way and write code that's accurate, bug-free, and fast.

 Here are the most common question types asked in Microsoft coding interviews and their frequency.
-Please note the list below excludes system design and behavioral questions which we cover in the next sections.

 1. Arrays / Strings (36% of questions, most frequent)